C. Lindsay Enloe, P.E., President

 Andrew Brittenham, Engineer

 Andrew began working for USDI in 2014 as a summer intern.
 After graduating with a Bachelor’s of Science in Civil Engineering from the University of Nebraska–Lincoln, he began working full time for USDI in the spring of 2016.
-While with USDI he has worked primarily with Municipal Clients concerning their Operating Procedures and Integrity Management Programs.
-Andrew has also performed system modeling in addition to engineering design for several clients in Iowa, Missouri, South Dakota, and Minnesota.
+While with USDI he has worked primarily with Municipal Clients concerning their Operating Procedures, Integrity Management Programs, and System Modeling.
+After working in the Unionville, Missouri office, Andrew was moved to the Indianapolis, Indiana Office.
+Andrew is currently responsible for performing and directing the compliance activities required for pipelines and utilities that USDI operates out of the Indiana office.
+Andrew actively works with clients in Indiana, Missouri, and Michigan.

 Whenever Possible, Andrew enjoys spending time with his wife and friends.
 His hobbies include hunting, fishing, watching sports, and running.